 Additionally, pirates, conquistadors, and soldiers with not the best intentions have been part of St. Augustine’s history since 1565, bringing death with them.

 If you’re looking for some of the spookiest places in the city, the Old Jail, Castillo San Marcos, and the Spanish Military Hospital, which you can read more about it here, are some of the places with the most reported appearances.

 New Orleans, Lousiana

-The city of New Orleans, with its Creole culture, should be on a category on its own.
+The city of New Orleans, with its Creole culture, should be in a category on its own.
 Here you don’t have to dig deep to find a place that’s haunted.
-From hotels to restaurants, to the city’s sidewalks, paranormal and hair-raising encounters have been widely documented.
+From hotels to restaurants to the city’s sidewalks, paranormal and hair-raising encounters have been widely documented.

 The practice of Voodoo and Vampirism also cast a mystic cloak over the city and deciphering here what’s real and what’s not might not be as easy as you think.
-Countless stories have inspired a number of movies, series, music, and doesn’t matter what you believe in; the artistic legacy of the paranormal is unquestionable.
+Countless stories have inspired several movies, series, music, and it doesn’t matter what you believe in; the artistic legacy of the paranormal is unquestionable.

 Key West, Florida